l-javier-garcia/School_District_Analysis/README.md

 ######  ·How does replacing the ninth-grade scores affect the Scores by school size
 School size was not affected much since we didn't really substract the 9th graders out of the roster.
 ######  ·How does replacing the ninth-grade scores affect the Scores by school type
+It made the district schools rate lower than charter schools.
 ## Summary
 <!-- Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.-->